Guidelines and policy

 - electronically (as PDFs) using the links below

-- as PDFs on the BGCI CD Rom, 'Plants for the Planet: Resource pack for botanic gardens'; order a copy using the publication request form
+- as PDFs on the BGCI CD Rom, 'Plants for the Planet: Resource pack for botanic gardens'

-- hard copies can be ordered using the publication request form
+- hard copies can be ordered by contacting us

 Click here to find out what members think of BGCI's education materials.